raminazali/raminazali/README.md

 - 👋 Hi, I’m raminazali
 - 👀 I’m interested in C# And Dotnet Core 3 or 5
 - I Worked With The Django Rest FrameWork  And Intrested In Web Development
-- 🌱 I’m currently learning Asp.Net Core MVC
+- 🌱 I’m currently learning React(TypeScript)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me, Leave Me The Email To (raminazali8@gmail.com)